History of the New York Mets: 1969–1972: The Amazin' or Miracle Mets

 The Mets were given very little chance in the 1969 World Series, facing a powerful Baltimore Orioles team that had gone 109–53 in the regular season and included Frank Robinson, Brooks Robinson, and Jim Palmer as well as future Mets manager Davey Johnson, who would make the final out of the Series.
 Before the series began, pundits predicted Tom Seaver might win the opening game, but that the Mets would have trouble winning again in the World Series.
-As it turned out, just the opposite occurred; Seaver was roughed up, allowing four runs in the opener, which he lost — but the Mets' pitching shut down the Orioles after that, holding them to just five runs over the next four games, to win the World Series 4 games to 1.
+As it turned out, just the opposite occurred; Seaver was roughed up, allowing four runs in the opener, which he lost—but the Mets' pitching shut down the Orioles after that, holding them to just five runs over the next four games, to win the World Series 4 games to 1.
 Seaver got his revenge in game four, pitching all 10 innings of a 2–1 victory.

 For longtime Mets announcer Ralph Kiner and many fans, the turning point in the team's season, came in the third inning of the second game of a July 30 doubleheader against the Houston Astros.
-When left fielder Cleon Jones failed to hustle after a ball hit to the outfield, Mets manager Gil Hodges removed him from the game — but rather than simply signal from the dugout for Jones to come out, or delegate the job to one of his coaches, Hodges left the dugout and slowly, deliberately, walked all the way out to left field to Jones, and walked him back to the bench.
+When left fielder Cleon Jones failed to hustle after a ball hit to the outfield, Mets manager Gil Hodges removed him from the game—but rather than simply signal from the dugout for Jones to come out, or delegate the job to one of his coaches, Hodges left the dugout and slowly, deliberately, walked all the way out to left field to Jones, and walked him back to the bench.
 For the rest of that season, Jones never failed to hustle.

 The Miracle Mets magic wore off as the 1970s began.
 They would continue to produce winning seasons, but did not repeat the success of their championship season.
 In these subsequent years, Mets pitchers generally excelled but received lackluster support from the hitters, with mediocre finishes the result.
 Efforts to improve the offense backfired with blunders such as trading Amos Otis for troubled infielder Joe Foy after the 1969 season as well as young pitcher Nolan Ryan for infielder Jim Fregosi after the 1971 season.
 Once out of the glaring New York spotlight, Ryan became one of the best pitchers in history, spending 22 more years in the majors and entering the Baseball Hall of Fame in 1999 as a Texas Ranger.
 Fregosi battled injuries and played just 146 games for the Mets over a season and a half.
 Meanwhile, Otis became a star with the Kansas City Royals while Foy lasted only one season in New York.

 The team was thrown into confusion and shock prior to the 1972 season, when Manager Gil Hodges, who had led the team to the World Series victory in 1969, suffered a sudden heart attack at the end of spring training and died.
-Coach Yogi Berra succeeded Hodges.
+Coach Yogi Berra succeeded Hodges as manager.